Why I Focus on Conflict…

 My Approach

-I believe in the power of workplace conflict coaching and mediation as a transformational aspect of staff and institutional development.
+I believe in the power of workplace and interpersonal conflict coaching and mediation as a transformational aspect of individual and organizational development.
 It is invaluable to have time and space to understand why we react the way we do, in particular situations, and with certain people.
 Cultivating curiosity about how others respond differently, we can begin to find grounding to work together.
 I have experienced this transformation countless times in myself and with my clients.

 Qualifications

--Extensive workplace mediations involving directors, managers and staff of multiple departments in Seattle and King County Government, labor unions, as well as law enforcement and community.
+Extensive workplace mediation involving Seattle and King County Government agencies, labor unions, small businesses, not for profits as well as law enforcement and community.

--Certification as a mediator in WA State, receiving initial training from the Dispute Resolution Center of King County, and practicum and certification through the King County Alternative Dispute Resolution program.
+Certification as a mediator in WA State, receiving initial training from the Dispute Resolution Center of King County, practicum and certification through the King County Alternative Dispute Resolution program.

 My Guides